6 surprising reasons why your bank transfer is delayed

 While some of the examples mentioned above can’t be reduced, Airwallex’s payment system ensures that your international payments won’t be hit by any unnecessary delays.

-You can make international payments in multiple currencies, in one business day or less.
+You can make international money transfers in multiple currencies, in one business day or less.
 Our technology enables your payments to bypass the SWIFT network, utilising local bank transfers instead, which makes your payments faster and reduces your fees at the same time.

 It’s win-win, and doesn’t rely on a system that’s over 40 years old.